THE PORCELAIN THRONE

 Idea - Design

 The project intends to reinterpret a common household object —the toilet— as a magnificent piece of architecture, asking visitors to forfeit their known frame-of-reference and to question how they relate to the art, and subsequently, the greater world, relative to their own scaled perspective.

 From the interior, the bowl appears as a curvilinear, modern marvel.
 The S-trap becomes a bending, glossy hallway akin to those designed and executed by the likes of Zaha Hadid or Frank Gehry.
 From the exterior, however, this large non-portable John appears as a grand vault to match those of classical concert halls.

+The project takes the familiar and allows people to rethink their limiting presuppositions, thus presenting new spatial and experiential affordances to something that appeared specific.
+By elevating the toilet —the only thing with more names than Jesus—to the role of architecture, we create a strong social commentary, finding beauty in the derelict, overlooked, and downright dirty.
 Throughout everyday life, cultural taboos and expectations govern how we behave and make judgments.
-Take for example the toilet.
-For a lot of people, it holds deep shame; literally where we empty our shit.
-However, on further inspection it is revealed to be a modern masterpiece: a beautiful, curving, functional design, and a place that makes us feel better.
+Take, for example, the toilet.
+For a lot of people, it holds deep shame, literally where we empty our shit.
+However, on further inspection, it is revealed to be a modern masterpiece: a beautiful, curving, functional design, and a place that makes us feel better.